Tmw/tiemenwaterreus.com/content/posts/linear-regression-elixir-phoenix-liveview-I.md

 ## Taking it for a spin

 That’s pretty much all there is to it!
 Now let’s take it for a spin and see how it works.
-Fire up an iEX shell again and let’s make some predictions.
+Fire up an IEx shell again and let’s make some predictions.

 ```elixir
 # Initialize new trainings data and a new model